 To trim the silverskin yourself, hold your knife flat against the meat and starting at the end of the tenderloin, place the knife tip under the silverskin and free a bit of it from the meat.
 This will give you a piece to hold on to.
 Then still holding your knife flat, slice under the silverskin angling your knife blade up and trim the silverskin away.
 This is harder to describe than do!

 The original inspiration for this sauce came from an Eating Well magazine recipe.
 You can use regular cognac or brandy if that’s what you have on hand, but the orange flavor of the Grand Marnier is very nice.
 Dry sherry works too.

 Apple cider vinegar is listed here as it’s what most people have in their pantry.
 I like to use Cuisine Perels Spicey Pecan Vinegar.
 It also makes terrific vinaigrettes.
 It’s hard to find in stores but can be ordered online from Cuisine Perel.
 If you order it be sure to look at all of the other terrific flavored vinegars they offer and get a couple to play with.

 More information on pork tenderloin at Pork Be Inspired

 The best digital thermometer around, Thermapen by Thermoworks.

-Another great source for incredible gourmet vinegars is from Vom Fass or Crescendo stores.
+Another great source for incredible gourmet vinegars is from Vom Fass.
 Their Star Apple or Apple Balsamic are fantastic.
 Call the store in Fort Collin, Colorado, to order.
 (970) 232-9155.
 Tell Dustin and Lesli I sent you!